mainmatter/svelte-promise-modals/README.md

 ## Testing

-In order to speed up modal in/out animations duriung testing, either:
+In order to speed up modal in/out animations during testing, either:

 - Switch to reduced motion, for ex. in Playwright:
    `await page.emulateMedia({ reducedMotion: 'reduce' });`